Are you accepting new patients?

 What types of pets do you see?

 We see lots of different types of pets!
-As well as dogs and cats, Dr. Powell will see ferrets, rats, rabbits, guinea pigs, and more!
+As well as dogs and cats, Dr. Dateno will see ferrets, rats, rabbits, guinea pigs, and more!

 Do you accept walk-in appointments?